 TIRG covers a finite number of schemes for which licensees report the expenditure separately and this expenditure is not part of totex.
 The scheme allows efficiently incurred expenditure into RAV five years after completion of construction, providing the agreed outputs have been delivered.
 In the interim, we consider the costs to be in a shadow RAV.
 We will add the capex under this scheme to RAV as already established (subject to the efficiency review).

+Appendix 3 – Data flow diagram

+This appendix sets out a flow chart of the key information requirements and interactions contained within the current BPDT (version 1.6).
+It is for illustrative purposes only.
+The diagram is presented in four parts: Load related direct costs and volume information, Non-Load related direct costs and volume information and Network Operating costs, and Indirect and Other cost information.

+Appendix 4 – Investment process comparison

+This appendix summarises the terminology used by each transmission network company currently applicable to the investment process.